koestler/go-mqtt-to-influx/README.md

     InfluxClients:                                         # defines which influxDb clients this converter shall write data to, if omitted or empty, data is sent to all clients
       - example-influx                                     # the arbitrary name defined in the InfluxClients configuration section
       - local
-    LogHandleOnce: True                                    # optional, default True, when enabled, the first time this converter is executed, a log message is generated
+    LogHandleOnce: False                                   # optional, default False, when enabled, the first time this converter is executed, a log message is generated

   ttn-dragino:                                             # mandatory, an arbitrary name used in log outputs
     Implementation: ttn-dragino